5. Make your newly washed clothes softer, help them retain color, and last longer

 Unknown Contaminants - Because the EPA doesn’t place regulations on well water, testing and removing contaminants is the responsibility of the homeowner.
 A poorly constructed well could become contaminated by sewage systems or other sources such as waste runoff.
 Before using well water, the homeowner should have it thoroughly tested and may need to install a filter.
 There are several whole house systems designed specifically for wells, which target the contaminants associated with this water source.

-Hard Water - Well water is more likely to be hard because it’s coming from the ground instead of reservoirs, and the water may absorb minerals from the soil surrounding it.
+Hard Water - Well water is more likely to be hard because its coming from the ground instead of reservoirs, and the water may absorb minerals from the soil surrounding it.
 Whole house systems can come bundled with a softener or conditioner to address this issue.

 Options for whole-house water filters and their benefits

-Whole house systems typically utilize several stages of filtration to remove contaminants, and there are usually several optional add-ons to enhance performance.
+Whole house systems typically utilize several stages of filtration to remove different types of contaminants, and there are usually several optional add-ons to enhance performance.
 Each stage of filtration targets specific impurities, and homeowners may be able to customize a whole house system to address their top water contaminant concerns.
-Aquasana Rhino® house water filters come standard with a four-phase filtration process equipped with the following filtration types:
+Aquasana Rhino® whole house water filters come standard with a four-phase filtration process equipped with the following filtration types:

-- Sediment Pre-Filters: are the first line of defense for a whole home filtration system.
+• Sediment Pre-Filters: are the first line of defense for a whole home filtration system.
 They stop rust, sediment, and silt that can clog your filter and pipes, sparing you costly repairs later on.

-- Copper-Zinc: clear out heavy metals and chlorine.
+• Copper-Zinc: clear out heavy metals and chlorine.
 Shower steam can have chlorine levels up to 20 times higher than tap water.
 Inhaling shower steam with chlorine can cause lung irritation and shortness of breath.

-- Activated Carbon Filters: remove chlorine.
+• Activated Carbon Filters: remove chlorine.

 The filters above effectively target contaminants associated with city water; however, if your water comes from a non-regulated source like a private well, you may need extra layers of defense.
 Filtration options available as upgrades to stock whole house systems include:

-- UV Filters: can sterilize harmful viruses, bacteria, and cysts.
+• UV Filters: can sterilize harmful viruses, bacteria, and cysts.
 If your water comes from a well, installing a UV filter and changing it once a year is highly advisable.

 Overall, the particles and contaminants in our water influence our health on multiple levels – thankfully, whole house water filters have plenty of options for tackling these issues.
 A single whole house system may be more cost-effective than installing and maintaining a combination of under sink, countertop, or shower filters throughout the home.